NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``extension/DuctLeakageToOutsideTestingExemption=true``  boolean           true         Yes                  Leakage to outside exemption?
   =======================================================  =======  =======  ===========  ========  =========  =============================

+  OS-ERI will use a DSE of 0.88 for the given distribution system.

   .. warning::

-    Leakage testing exemption should only be used if the conditions specified in ANSI/RESNET/ICC 301 have been appropriately met.
+    The duct leakage to outside testing exemption should only be used if the conditions specified in ANSI/RESNET/ICC 301 have been appropriately met.
-    OpenStudio-ERI does not assess the validity of the duct test exemption claim.

 Additionally, each supply/return duct present is entered in a ``HVACDistribution/DistributionSystemType/AirDistribution/Ducts``.